LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 </figcaption>
 </figure>

-### Describing and instantiating a Component Configuration
+### Describing and instantiating a component configuration
 {:#instantiating}

 Once modules and components are described,